gradio-app/gradio/client/js/README.md

 #### `submit`

-The submit method provides a more flexible way to call a gradio enpoint, providing you with status updates about the current progress of the prediction as well as supporting more complex endpoint types.
+The `submit` method provides a more flexible way to call an API endpoint, providing you with status updates about the current progress of the prediction as well as supporting more complex endpoint types.

 ```ts
 import { client } from "@gradio/client";